jma1ice/newsletterr/readme.md

 * Got rid of library name on recently added overlay
 * Made posters clickable for available recommendations and recently added items to take users to Plex to watch
 * Added option for recs to show email/username/friendly name
+* Nixed the view buttons
+* Renamed 'ra' and 'recs' snap in block for clarity
+* Changed date on recently added to days since added

 ### v0.9.16